Savanna0/Home_Sales/README.md

 # Home_Sales

 ## Overview
 In this challenge, we used SparkSQL to look at home sales data.
-By using SparkSQL, we were able to create temporary views, created queries, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+By using SparkSQL, we were able to create temporary views, create queries, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

 ## Runtimes
 In this challenge, we used cached and uncached home sales data to determine the runtimes and compare the cached and uncached runtimes.